NikosAlexandris/pvgis-prototype/docs/tutorials/solar_position.md

 ## Altitude and Azimuth

-The two solar position angles of interest are the **solar altitude** (also referred to as solar elevation) and the **solar azimuth**.
+The two solar position angles of interest initially are the **solar altitude** (also referred to as solar elevation) and the **solar azimuth**.